skillquestio/dev-demo/README.md

 1. A search interface page which generates a list of users for which data will be displayed

 - Allows a user to search for users by:
-  - Which courses they have started (they have at least one LessonViewHistory)
   - User's email
   - User's total watch time
+  - Which courses they have started (they have at least one LessonViewHistory)
+  - How far they have progressed through the course (as a percentage of total length)
 - Saves the search parameters to the url so that a link can be generated to to search criteria
 - Contains a button to view the data for the selected users